Fer-de-Lance (novel)

 Fer-de-Lance is the first Nero Wolfe detective novel written by Rex Stout, published in 1934 by Farrar & Rinehart, Inc. The novel appeared in abridged form in The American Magazine (November 1934) under the title "Point of Death".
-The novel was adapted for the 1936 film Meet Nero Wolfe.
+The novel was adapted for the 1936 film Meet Nero Wolfe, and it was named after a venomous snake with the same name.
 In his seminal 1941 work, Murder for Pleasure, crime fiction historian Howard Haycraft included Fer-de-Lance in his definitive list of the most influential works of mystery fiction.